 So, in addition to devising jaw-dropping Hi-Tech, we also need to change attitudes.
-We need to view the research of the Next Generation Think Tank as part of a major Change Intervention, stimulate awareness via conventional media and social media, and as necessary lobby governments and healthcare-communities.
+We need to view the research as part of a major Change Intervention, stimulate awareness via conventional media and social media, and as necessary lobby governments and healthcare-communities.

-To KEEP changing the world, the Next Generation Think Tank must constantly regenerate and evolve, constantly pushing back the frontiers of what is possible, constantly at the cutting-edge of applying Hi-Tech to MND and Extreme Disability, constantly leveraging Moore’s Law to translate research into user-tools, constantly striving to deliver more and more support to everyone who dreams of breaking free from the straightjacket they find themselves in.
+To KEEP changing the world, those of us researching in this field must constantly regenerate and evolve what we do and how we do it, constantly pushing back the frontiers of what is possible, constantly at the cutting-edge of applying Hi-Tech to MND and Extreme Disability, constantly leveraging Moore’s Law to translate research into user-tools, constantly striving to deliver more and more support to everyone who dreams of breaking free from the straightjacket they find themselves in.

 If not now – WHEN?